Out with the Bath Water

 Because she'd just gotten off her period.

-Bathsheba's father being in the upper eschelon of David's army afforded her family to be in a higher social status than most.
+Bathsheba's father being in the upper eschelon of David's army afforded their family to be in a higher social status than most.
 Her even having a tub to bath in, meant they had money!!

 All that to say, Bathsheba was simply taking a bath.

-And let's add the layer of power, held by Kind David.
+And let's add the layer.
+The power held by King David.
 Imagine palace messengers come to your home and your father and your husband are at war.
 There's no one to advocate for you to stay home.
-Is refusing the invitation an option?
-Maybe.
-But let's also consider the consequences of a "no."
+No one to go with you to the palace.
+Is refusing the invitation even an option?

 Let's put this in historical context.
 King David's reign was between (an estimate) 1005 - 965 BC.
-That's about 2,000 years prior to the height of the feminist movement.
+That's about 2,000 years prior to the height of the feminist movement (1960s - 1970s).
 There was no "My body.
 My choice."
-No "No means no" mantras, and no laws protecting women, let alone the autonomy of their bodies.
-And let's not forget, King David was....
-KING DAVID.
+No "No means no" mantras, and no laws protecting women, let alone anything given them autonomy of their bodies.

 I want to pause and apply some perspectives.